eclipse-kura/kura/docs/connect-field-devices/driver-implemetation.md

 The Driver API abstracts the specificities of the end Fieldbus protocols providing a clean and easy to use set of calls that can be used to develop end-applications.

 Using the Driver APIs, an application can simply use the connect and disconnect methods to open or close the connection with the Field device.
-Furthermore, the read and write methods allow exchanging​ data with the Field device.
+Furthermore, the read and write methods allow exchanging data with the Field device.

 A Driver instance can be associated with an Asset to abstract even more the low-level specificities and allow an easy and portable development of the Java applications that need to interact with sensors, actuators, and PLCs.